ome/omero-documentation/omero/sysadmins/publication.rst

 #.
 Create a dedicated :doc:`public group <public>` to host the raw data
    underlying the publication.
 #.
 Add all the authors of the paper to this new public group.
+#.
+If you have not already done so, configure the :ref:`public_user` and add
+   the public user as a member of the newly created public group.

 Data setup
 ----------